google8e64e43edd78a6cd

 Yes.
 On average, people can have bleeding for 9 -14 days following a medication abortion, however some people bleed or pass clots for as long as 4 weeks.
 After the first few days of heavy bleeding some people will have little or no bleeding, some will have bleeding that stops and starts, and others will have bleeding similar to a menstrual period for several weeks.

 Sometimes the first period following a medication abortion is especially heavy.
 If you have no other symptoms of concern, the bleeding is not dangerous and it is safe to wait for it to stop on its own.
+If you have questions or would like to have another follow up appointment with your clinician please contact us.

 How long after having a medication abortion can I become pregnant?

-Mifegymiso does not have any long term impact on your health or fertility.
+Medication abortion does not have any long term impact on your health or fertility.
 Most people will ovulate within two or three weeks and will resume menstruation within four to five weeks after the abortion.
 It is possible to become pregnant within weeks of having a medication abortion.

 Bleeding: Bleeding is not a side effect, but a sign that the pills are working.
-Caution: Very heavy bleeding or hemorrhaging affects about 2 in 1,000 women.
+Caution: Very heavy bleeding or hemorrhaging affects about 2 in 1,000 people.
 If you are soaking through 2 pads in 2 hours or passing very large blood clots the size of a lemon or bigger, you are bleeding very heavily.
 It’s also a cause for concern if you pass blood clots for more than 2 hours.
 Please get emergency medical help.

 Infection: Abortion pills have low risk of infection, however it may be possible to develop an infection while using the medication .
 A persistent high fever above 100.4 F, pain, and severe bleeding are signs of an infection.
 You should seek medical attention as soon as possible if you suspect you may have an infection.
 If left untreated, an infection may result in more serious and potentially fatal health complications.